treaddevs/treaddevs/README.md

 <p align="center">
   I'm a Web Developer and Designer based in Portland, Maine.<br>
   My passion for creative expression is conveyed through designing elegant and intuitive user interfaces.<br>
-  I thrive at the frontend of application development and enjoy building engaging digital experiences.
+  I thrive at the front-end of application development and enjoy building engaging digital experiences.

 <div align="center">
   <p>📫 How to reach me:</p>